Practice Eating Lunch at School

 Vocabulary: opinion, decide, grateful, marvel, ragged

-Math: Lesson 23: “Compose and Decompose Teen Numbers with Tools and Drawings”
+Math: Review of Lesson 23 and 25: “Compose and Decompose Teen Numbers with Tools, Drawings and Symbols”

 Science: This week we’re learning about the four classic “seasons.”
 Your child was given a series of drawings and looked for patterns to figure out the seasons’ order.
 We also discovered which season our birthday occurs in.